 Check out the different sales tax rates below.
+Keep in mind that some cities and counties may have an additional sales tax that could increase the overall sales tax.
 To learn about different sales tax laws by state, contact your state for more information.
-Keep in mind that you should also check with your state for additional sales tax rates.

 2. Sales tax holidays